DevExpress/devextreme-reactive/packages/dx-react-grid/demos/featured/theming.md

 # React Grid Theming

-This demo illustrates the Grid&apos;s ability to change themes.
+This demo illustrates the Grid&apos;s theming capabilities.
+You can view how the Grid looks with [Bootswatch](https://bootswatch.com) and [Material UI](https://material-ui-1dab0.firebaseapp.com/customization/themes) themes applied.

-With Bootstrap 3 templates, you can use any preferred theme.
-[Bootswatch themes](https://bootswatch.com) are used in this demo as an example.
-You can easilly try DevExtreme React Grid with your custom theme.

-With Material UI temlates, it is possible to use any preferred [Material UI theme](https://material-ui-1dab0.firebaseapp.com/customization/themes).
+Use a Bootstrap 3 or Material UI template to apply a Bootstrap compatible or Material UI theme respectively.

 .embedded-demo(featured-theming/demo)